 The Pololu high-power motor driver is a discrete MOSFET H-bridge designed to drive large DC brushed motors.
-The H-bridge is made up of one N-channel MOSFET per leg, and most of the board?s performance is determined by these MOSFETs (the rest of the board contains the circuitry to take user inputs and control the MOSFETs).
-The MOSFET datasheet is available under the ?Resources? tab.
-The MOSFETs have an absolute maximum voltage rating of 40 V; higher voltages can permanently destroy the motor driver.
-Under normal operating conditions, ripple voltage on the supply line can raise the maximum voltage to more than the average or intended voltage, so a safe maximum voltage is approximately 34 V.
+The H-bridge is made up of one N-channel MOSFET per leg, and most of the board’s performance is determined by these MOSFETs (the rest of the board contains the circuitry to take user inputs and control the MOSFETs).
+The MOSFET datasheet is available under the “Resources” tab.
+The MOSFETs have an absolute maximum voltage rating of 30 V; higher voltages can permanently destroy the motor driver.
+Under normal operating conditions, ripple voltage on the supply line can raise the maximum voltage to more than the average or intended voltage, so a safe maximum voltage is approximately 24 V.

-Note: Charged battery voltages can be much higher than nominal voltages, so the maximum nominal battery voltage we recommend is 28 V unless appropriate measures are taken to limit the peak voltage.
+Note: Batteries that are nominally 24 V can be much higher than that when fully charged; this product is therefore not recommended for use with 24 V batteries unless appropriate measures are taken to limit the peak voltage.

 Integrated detection of various short-circuit conditions protects against common causes of catastrophic failure; however, please note that the board does not include reverse power protection or any over-current or over-temperature protection.
 We recommend you use the integrated current sensor to keep the driver from delivering more current than it can safely handle.